Hey, my name is Nick.

 Exempt used cars (over 5 years old) from luxury vehicle taxes

-Free parking permits for night shift workers
+Free parking permits for shift workers

 -